Mansourt/Synchronous-Generator-P-Q-Curve_MATLAB/README.md

 The generator operating limits is expressed in the form of the generator P-Q diagram.
 In other words, generator P-Q diagram provides a safe boundary in which the generator can operate without exceeding thermal limitations.

-Practical steps for drawing Generator Capability Curve using MATLAB is presented  in this publication.
+In this publication, practical steps for drawing Generator Capability Curve using MATLAB is presented  .

 Assumptions: